andyi2it/website/docs/modelserving/data_plane/v2_protocol.md

 * “name” : The name of the model.
 * "versions" : The model versions that may be explicitly requested via the appropriate endpoint.
-Optional for servers that don’t support versions.
-Optional for models that don’t allow a version to be explicitly requested.
+Optional for servers that don't support versions.
+Optional for models that don't allow a version to be explicitly requested.
 * “platform” : The framework/backend for the model.
 See
   [Platforms](#platforms).